fmhy/edit/README.md

 **Things to note:**

-* Anyone can [organize, correct or change](https://rentry.co/FMHYedit) anything they feel could be improved.
+* Anyone can suggest [changes or corrections](https://rentry.co/FMHYedit) to the wiki.

 * If you're adding a new site, please [search](https://redd.it/105xraz) first to make sure we don't already have it.